We’re available when you are – online and on your schedule. In less than 5 minutes, you could be on your way to a work comp quote.

 The Oregon workers' compensation system was established in 1914.
 Workers’ comp aims to prevent or reduce worker injuries by incentivizing employers to provide safe workplaces; provide medical treatment and benefits to injured workers; and resolve disputes.

-Oregon workers’ compensation rates are among the lowest in the country, and will decrease again in 2019.
+Oregon workers’ compensation rates are among the lowest in the country.
 This is the sixth-straight year costs are decreasing, and is the result of lower costs associated with medical care and work comp claims.

 Years in business, claims history and other individual factors can determine the final cost of a work comp insurance premium.
 Learn more about workers’ compensation rates.